hansemro/kc1-linux/README.md

 - via fastboot: `fastboot oem idme bootmode 4003; fastboot reboot`
 - via adb (recovery): `adb shell idme bootmode 4003; adb shell busybox reboot`

-In the circumstance that the device cannot boot into a bootloader, the pin shorting method is the only method that can be used, which guarantees recovery from most types of bricks.
+In the circumstance that the device cannot boot into a bootloader, the pin shorting method is the only method that can be used.

 `omap4boot` Usage:
 ```